-This delicious Vegetable Biryani is as tasty as anything you’d find in an Indian restaurant, but it takes less time to make than it would to order takeout.
+This delicious restaurant-style Vegetable Biryani is as tasty as anything you’d find when you eat out, but it takes less time to make than it would to order takeout.
 Better, at 194 calories a serving, you can afford to indulge.
 A vegan, gluten-free recipe, can be soy-free and nut-free.

 Over the years I’ve shared with you countless recipes for biryani, that delicious rice dish so beloved by Indians and lovers of Indian food.
 While making one may seem daunting to anyone who hasn’t made a biryani before, I am here today to tell you that it’s really not that hard.
 In fact, you can make this authentic and delicious one-pot Vegetable Biryani recipe I am about to share with you in just over 30 minutes.